wtout/pub-labs-simulator-auto/README.md

 # README #

-This README provides instructions and information to get your Ansible control machine up and running with the automation package to deploy the device simulator.
+This README provides instructions and information to get your Linux machine up and running with the automation package to deploy the device simulator.

 ### What is this repository for? ###